stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (akumar30−stat6250): What is the default default libref for a temporary SAS data library?
 - Answer (akumar30−stat6250): Work is the libref for a temporary SAS data library

+-Question (yyan11-stat6250): what is the LIBNAME statement?
+-Answer (mcardoso3-stat6250):  The LIBNAME statement assigns a libref and can be stored with any SAS program so that the library is assigned each time the program is submitted.

+-Question (yren10-stat6250): What is the difference or relation between library and libref?
+-Answer (mcardoso3-stat6250):  A libref is an assigned name for storing while a library is where everything in SAS is stored.

 [basic_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]
 - Question (mcardoso3-stat6250): Is it necessary to add the filename clear statement in SAS?